lllyasviel/Fooocus/readme.md

 Below things are already inside the software, and users do not need to do anything.

+Note that many of these tricks are currently (2023 Aug 11) impossible to reproduce in Automatic1111's interface or ComfyUI's node system.
+You can expect better results from Fooocus than other software even when they use similar models/pipelines.

+1.

 ## Thanks

 The codebase starts from an odd mixture of [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI).